dschnare/ioc-container/packages/ioc-container/README.md

     ioc.addLifecycleConcern('myClass', {
       initializing(instance, model) {
-        // notify others or do stuff to intance
+        // notify others or do stuff to instance
       },
       create(instance, model) {
         // do stuff to the instance or inspect the model.